 2. Promote informal communication

 Lack of informal communication is one of the key reasons for a remote workforce to fail.
-For a traditional workplace, this comes natural, as employees walk up to each other be it over coffee, in hallways, etc.
+For a traditional workplace, this comes naturally, as employees walk up to each other be it over coffee, in hallways, etc.

 A remote team misses those impromptu informal conversations that employees enjoy at a traditional office setting.
 For most of the remote teams, chat tools such as Skype and others are the only source to communicate, which often includes business talks minus casual sessions.
-This is the reason managers ought to promote informal communication in their remote teams to satiate the basic human need of interaction and socialisation.
+This is the reason managers ought to promote informal communication in their remote teams to satiate the basic human need of interaction and socialization.

 3. Be stringent in certain areas

-Several remote workers fail to turn up per the expectations because they lack a good grip on their organisation or its processes.
+Several remote workers fail to turn upper the expectations because they lack a good grip on their organisation or its processes.
 Such remote workers can turn comfortable with each other and may end up hampering the organisational workflow.

 Therefore, it is advisable to not to be too tight or too loose when allowing your remote teams to communicate.